avihelical-hub/business-intelligence-essentials/BI_Activity_Tool_Matrix.md

 To try Spark locally, students working on Mac and Linux can follow the installation instructions.
 Windows students can install WSL  (Windows Subsystem for Linux) and the Ubuntu Linux Distribution and follow the instructions.

-Versions mattter.
-Spark 3.5.3 requires JDK (Java Development Kit) version 8, 11, or 17 - it will not work with JDK 21.
+Spark 4.0 has been released, requires JDK (Java Development Kit) version 17 or 21, introduces native plotting, enhanced SQL, and improved lightweight Python integration.

-Watch for Spark 4.0 coming soon - there is a [preview release available](https://spark.apache.org/news/spark-4.0.0-preview2.html).
-It supports JDK 21 and 17 out of the box.

 ### [Python](https://www.python.org)